saucelabs/elemental-next/frontend/docs/non-updated-tips/8-download-a-file-revisited/javascript.md

 Compared to the browser specific configuration with Selenium this is hands down a leaner, faster, and more maintainable approach.
 But unfortunately it only works with files served up from a dedicated URL.
 So if you're trying to test file downloads that are generated in-memory as part of the browser session (a.k.a. not accessible from a URL) then you'll need to reach for the browser specific Selenium configuration.

 Happy Testing!

+## About The Author

+Dave Haeffner is the original writer of Elemental Selenium -- a free, once weekly Selenium tip newsletter that's read by thousands of testing professionals.
+He also created and maintains the-internet (an open-source web app that's perfect for writing automated tests against).

+Dave has helped numerous companies successfully implement automated acceptance testing; including The Motley Fool, ManTech International, Sittercity, and Animoto.
+He is also an active member of the Selenium project and has spoken at numerous conferences and meetups around the world about automated acceptance testing.